crate/cratedb-guide/docs/performance/sharding.md

 workloads.
 In large clusters, this often means fewer shards than total CPU cores, as larger shards can still be processed efficiently by multiple CPU cores during query execution.
-Smaller shards also result in reduced Lucene index efficiency, which can adversely affect computed search term relevance.

 ### CPU-to-shard ratio